cmdruid/regtest-workbench/README.md

 Each node launches with a simple web-wallet for managing invoices and test payments (*provided by sparko*).
 Nodes will print their local address and login credentials to the console upon startup.
 You can also manage payments easily using `bitcoin-cli` and `lightning-cli`.

+> Tip: *The short-hand `bcli` and `lcli` are also available.
+Check out the `config/.bash_aliases` file to learn more!*

+Use the `--devmode` flag to enter a node's console before the startup script is run.
+This flag will also mount the /run folder directly, allowing you to hack / modify the source code for this project in real-time.
+Don't forget to use version control. ;-)

- If you have a node suffering from issues, run the `node-start` command in the node's terminal.
+> Tip: *If you have a node suffering from issues, run the `node-start` command within the node's terminal.
 It is the main start script, and designed to help refresh configurations, restart services, or diagnose / resolve issues that crop up during the startup process.

-> Tip: *Use the `--devmode` flag to enter a node's console before the startup script is run.
-This flag will also mount the /run folder directly, allowing you to hack / modify the source code for this project in real-time.
-Don't forget to use version control. ;-)*
+If all else fails, restart the node using the`--wipe` flag to erase its persistent storage, and give your node a fresh start!*

 All nodes ship with Flask and Nodejs included, plus a core library of development tools.
 Check out the example projects located in `contrib/examples` if you want to jump into web/app development right away!